-CERTAIN QUALIFICATIONS OF CANDIDATES FOR INITIATION are derived from a Landmark of the Order.† These qualifications are that he shall be a man-shall be unmutilated, free born, and of mature age.‡ That is to say, a woman, a cripple, or a slave, or one born in slavery, is disqualified for initiation into
+CERTAIN QUALIFICATIONS OF CANDIDATES FOR IN-TITATION are derived from a Landmark of the Order.+ These qualifications are that he shall be a man shall be unmutilated, free born, and of mature age.
+That is to say, a woman, a cripple, or a slave, or one born in slavery, is disgualified for initiation into

-- \ The same charges recognize this Landmark in these words: "Tenthly, that every Master and Fellow shall come to the assembly, if it be within fifty miles of him, if he have any warning.
+• The same charges recognize this Landmark in these words: "Tenthly, that every Master and Fellow shall come to the assembly, if it be within fif, miles of htm, if he have any warning.
 And if he have trespassed against the craft, to abide the award of Masters and Fellows."
-And again: "Eleventhly, that every Master Mason and Fellow that hath trespassed against the craft, shall stand to the correction of other Masters and Fellows to make him accord, and if he cannot accord, to go to the common law." - † Thus in the same MS. charges these qualifications are referred to: "Thirdly, that he that be made, be able in all degrees; that is, free born, of a good kindred, true, and no bondsman; and that he have his right limbs as a man ought to have."
-And the Old Charges, collected in 1717, give the qualifications as follows: "The persons admitted members of a Lodge must be good and true men, free born and of mature and discreet age, no bondmen, no women, no inunoral or scandalous men, but of good report." - ‡ In the regulations adopted by the General Assembly, 27th December, 1663, the age is placed at twenty-one years: "That no person be accepted unless he be twenty-one years old or more."-See ANDERSON, 2d edit, p.
-102:
+And again: "Eleventhly, that every Master Mason and Fellow that hath trespassed against the craft, shall stand to the correction of other Masters and Fellow."

++ Thus in the same MS. charges these qualifications are referred to: "Thirdly, that he that be made, be able in all degrees; that is, free born, of a good kindred, true, and no bondsman; and that he have his right limbs as a man ought to have."
+And the Old Charges, collected in 1717, give the qualifications as follows: "The persons admitted members of a Lodge must be good and true men, free born and of mature and discreet age, no bondmen, no women, no innuoral or scandalous men, but of good report."

-the rites of Masonry.
-Statutes, it is true, have from time to time been enacted, enforcing or explaining these principles; but the qualifications really arise from the very nature of the Masonic institution, and from its symbolic teachings, and have always existed as Landmarks.
+\$ In the regulations adopted by the General Assembly, 27th December, 1663, the age is placed at twenty-one years: "That no person be accepted unless he be twenty-one years old or more."-See ANDERSON, 2d edit. p.
+102 the rites of Masonry.
+Statutes, it is true, have from time to time been enacted, enforcing or explaining these principles; but the qualifications really arise from the very nature of the Masonic institution, and from its symbolic teachings, and ave always existed as Landmarks.